ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 ## wordShingleSimHashCaseInsensitive {#wordshinglesimhashcaseinsensitive}

-Returns the word shingle simhash of a string in ASCII case insensitive.
+Returns the word shingle simhash of a string in ASCII.
+Is case insensitive.

 Can be used for detection of semi-duplicate strings with [bitHammingDistance](../../sql-reference/functions/bit-functions.md#bithammingdistance).
 For two values: the smaller the [Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance) of the calculated simhashes of two values, the more likely those values are the same.